 - 1 teaspoon parsley

 - 1 teaspoon thyme

 - Cook the brown rice in any method you choose.
 I use a rice cooker and I like to cook the rice with vegetable broth for this recipe.

-- In a large skillet heat about 3 Tablespoons of water to medium and then add the onion and bell pepper.
+- In a large skillet heat the oil to medium and then add the onion and bell pepper.

-- Add all the other ingredients (except the rice and salsa) to the large skillet that has the onion and bell pepper.
+- Add all the other ingredients (except the rice) to the large skillet that has the onion and bell pepper.

 - Cook for 10 minutes.